I’ve arrived in Kampala, the capital of Uganda on Tuesday night. So I’m finally on the continent I was planning to cycle in the first place.

 Despite being tired after the long day I took a quick walk in Varna.
 Looks like a really nice place.
 There is a big pedestrian zone in the center plus many parks and all that right next to the beach (which is more of an endless line of beach themed restaurants but does look quite inviting).
 Pictures below.

 And no, I did not see any long queues at banks or ATMs (there have been reports about a bank run in Bulgaria in the last few days).
 Took me while to find a local SIM card for my phone, though.
 Those where out of stock in the first stores I tried.
 It’s great though, you can get a SIM card without any hassle, filling endless forms or even having to identify yourself.
 That is fantastic, big thumbs up for Bulgaria there!
 I wish other countries where less anal about that, too.

 I’m still hanging out in Vama Veche, planning to continue cycling around Wednesday next week.
 It’s getting more busy here now on the weekend but still, a very relaxed place.
 I like it here :)

 As I’m not really made to lie on the beach doing nothing for more that 2 or 3 days in a row I picked up the laptop and started coding a jekyll plugin for processing and aggregating my gps tracks recorded during cycling.
 You can see the result on the new Route & Maps page.

-I’m not quite there yet, apart from the overview track which does not have all the detail I was going to publish the individual segments in higher resolution but I need to update my ocopress setup to get a more revent jekyll version for that first and pagination in the latest octopress seems to be broken… I’ll get back to that another time.
+I’m not quite there yet, apart from the overview track which does not have all the detail I was going to publish the individual segments in higher resolution but I need to update my octopress setup to get a more recent jekyll version for that first and pagination in the latest octopress seems to be broken… I’ll get back to that another time.

 After spending a day in Constanța I continued south to Vama Veche yesterday.